 At station vending machines or from ticket counters

-Every métro/RER station has automatic ticket vending machines, some have a ticket counter with a transit employee who sells tickets or loading tickets onto a Navigo Easy card.
+Every métro/RER station has automatic ticket vending machines, some have a ticket counter with a transit employee who sells Navigo Easy cards and tickets.
 Note that some stations have numerous entrances and the “back” entrances sometimes don’t have a machine, there are grey signs (in English), above the door of these entrances which let you know if this is the case.
 If you go down one of these and need to purchase a ticket, just go back up to the street level and find the main entrance, which is usually indicated on the grey sign and is a block away.

 If you’re using an automatic ticket machine, we have good news for you.
 It’s possible to change the language of the machines to English (and a few other languages).
-A word of caution, the purple machines are only for Navigo rechargeable cards, so if you’re sticking with paper tickets, skip those.
 All machines take credit cards and coins, but only some accept bills, so if you’d like to pay with bills, look out for machines with a bill “slot” usually found on the right side of the main screen.

 On the bus from the driver